Pedro Piquet

 Pedro Estácio Leão Piquet Souto Maior (born 3 July 1998) is a Brazilian former racing driver.
 He is the son of three-time Formula One world champion Nelson Piquet and younger half brother of Formula E champion Nelson Piquet Jr. He is known for his successes in single-seater junior categories, including winning the 2014 and 2015 Brazilian Formula 3 Championships.

 Career

 Karting

-Piquet began his racing career in karts at age 8 in 2006.
+Piquet began his racing career in karts at the age of eight in 2006.
 During his karting career, he won numerous titles, including three Brazilian championships.

 Toyota Racing Series

 Piquet debuted in single-seater cars in the 2014 Toyota Racing Series.
 He struggled in the first six races, finishing no higher than 13th.
 His season was then brought to a premature end by licensing problems relating to his age.

-In 2016, he returned to the series, racing for M2 Competition for two seasons.
+In 2016, Piquet returned to the series, racing for M2 Competition for two seasons.

 Brazilian Formula Three

 Following his derailed first attempt at the Toyota Racing Series, Piquet returned to Brazil and began racing in Brazilian Formula Three in 2014.
 He had an extremely successful season, winning 11 of the 16 races and the championship.
 In 2015, he chose to continue racing in Brazilian Formula Three, winning it for the second time.